OSGeo/OSGeoLive-doc/en/overview/osm_dataset_overview.rst

 Map Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenStreetMap is a crowd sourced wiki-like map of the world which has grown up organically over the last few years to become one of the most detailed source of world wide local-scale map data available.
-The most visible aspect to it is the online web-tile interface from http://osm.org, but the heart of the project is the data itself.
-The underlying database is open for all to edit and extract from, and end-users are encouraged to custom render their own maps from this data.
-Fundamentally
+OpenStreetMap is a crowd sourced map of the world which has grown to become one of the most detailed sources of local-scale map data available.
+Source map data is created and maintained by thousands of volunteers from around the world, using processes similar to the maintaining of the wikipedia encyclopedia.

+The most visible aspect to OSM is the online web-tile interface from http://osm.org, but the maps can also be viewed, imported, or edited in many applications such as Quantum GIS, OpenLayers, ArcGIS and dedicated OSM applications.

-OSM's focus is on the data, the rich maps simply fall out of this.
+The heart of the project is the underlying data which is open for all to edit, view, or create custom rendered maps.
+Fundamentally OSM's focus is on the data, the rich maps simply fall out of this.

-OSM data can be imported, viewed, and rendered as vector layers in a number of dedicated editors as well as through plugins to popular GIS software such as Quantum GIS or ArcGIS.
+The OSGeo-Live distribution includes a city sized extract of OSM data which is used for examples by some applications.

 .. image:: ../../images/screenshots/1024x768/osm-screenshot.jpg
   :scale: 55 %